apollo

 The doctor will ask the patient preliminary questions about the symptoms he/she is experiencing and a complete medical and sexual history.
 The doctor will require swabs from the throat, cervix, urine, urethra, eyelid, and rectum.

-The doctor will then use a speculum and a plastic spatula or soft brush to extract the sample.
+The doctor will then extract the sample with a speculum and a plastic spatula or soft brush.
 For male patients, the doctor will extract a sample from their urethra.

 In some instances, the sample may also be taken from the infected area.
-For example, if an individual has oral gonorrhea, doctors will extract a sample from their mouth.
+For example, if an individual has oral gonorrhoea, doctors will extract a sample from their mouth.

 Lastly, there are certain test preparations an individual must keep in mind before heading to the test.
 Female patients should avoid using vaginal creams or douching for 24 hours before the test.